jhallen/joe-editor/docs/man.md

 __LINES__ and __COLUMNS__ environment variables.

-JOE normally expects that flow control between the computer and your terminal to use ^S/^Q handshaking (I.E., if the computer is sending characters too fast for your terminal, your terminal sends ^S to stop the output and ^Q to restart it).
+JOE normally expects that flow control between the computer and your terminal to use ^S/^Q handshaking (i.e., if the computer is sending characters too fast for your terminal, your terminal sends ^S to stop the output and ^Q to restart it).
 If the flow control uses out-of-band or hardware handshaking or if your terminal is fast enough to always keep up